drwetter/testssl.sh/doc/testssl.1.md

 `-P, --preference`              displays the servers preferences: cipher order, with used openssl client: negotiated protocol and cipher.
 If there's a cipher order enforced by the server it displays it for each protocol (openssl+sockets).
 If there's not, it displays instead which ciphers from the server were picked with each protocol (by using openssl only)

 `-S, --server_defaults`         displays information from the server hello(s): available TLS extensions, TLS ticket + session information/capabilities and several certificate info including revocation info (CRL, OCSP, OCSP stapling/must staple), Certification Authority Authorization (CAA) record and: trust (CN, SAN, Chain of trust, expiration of certificate).
 For trust chain check there are 4 certificate stores provided (see section `FILES` below).
-If the trust is confirmed or not confirmed and the same in all four vertificate stores there will be only one line of output with the appropriate result.
+If the trust is confirmed or not confirmed and the same in all four certificate stores there will be only one line of output with the appropriate result.
 If there are different results, each store is listed and for the one where there's no trust there's an indication what the failure is.
 Additional certificate stores for e.g. an intranet CA an be put into __etc/__ with the extension __pem__.
 In that case there will be a complaint about a missing trust with the other stores, in the opposite case -- i.e. if trust will be checked against hosts having a certificate issued by a different CA -- there will be a complaint by a missing trust in this additional store.
 If the server provides no matching record in Subject Alternative Name (SAN) but in Common Name (CN), it will be clearly indicated as this is deprecated.
 Possible fingerprinting is possible by the results in TLS clock skew: Only a few servers nowadays still have and TLS/SSL implementation which returns the local clock `gmt_unix_time` (e.g. IIS, openssl < 1.0.1f).
 In addition to the HTTP date you could derive that there are different hosts where your TLS and your HTTP request ended -- if the time deltas differ significantly.
 Also multiple server certificates are being checked for as well as the certificate reply to a non-SNI (Server Name Indication) client hello to the IP address.

 `-x <pattern>, --single-cipher <pattern>` tests matched `<pattern>` of ciphers against a server.
 Patterns are similar to `-V <pattern> , --local <pattern>`